-- 1) Exhibitors will make entries using the FairEntry system.
+- 1) Exhibitors will mail in entries using the form on page 99.
 See the detailed procedure instructions just following the Orientation Report Form in this rulebook. - 2) Trail and Jumper exhibitors must submit the Qualifying Form no later than August 15. - 3) Junior Age Level riders may only enter one horse if it is their first year at the state show.
 Junior Age Level riders may enter two horses if it is at least their second year of showing at the state show.
 Senior Age Level riders may enter two horses.
 Walk/Trot riders may not bring two horses.